Prithul-the-creator/clipwave-ai/README.md

 2. **Video Download Failures**
    - Some videos may be restricted or unavailable
    - Check the YouTube URL is valid and accessible

-3. **YouTube Authentication Required**
-   - YouTube may require authentication for some videos
-   - **Solution**: Add your YouTube cookies to `cookies.txt`
-   - **How to get cookies**:
-     1. Install "Get cookies.txt" extension for Chrome/Firefox
-     2. Go to youtube.com and log in
-     3. Export cookies to `cookies.txt`
-     4. Replace the template in the file with your actual cookies
-     5. Redeploy to Railway

 3. **Memory Issues**
    - Large videos may require more RAM